 1914 Decree of Dissolution

-At this time the Sisters in France were facing intense an anti-religious sentiment.
+At this time the Sisters in France were facing intense anti-religious sentiment.
 In 1904 the Sisters who worked as nurses were banned from working in hospitals.
 High ranking government officials who were Christian resigned.
 In 1905 France broke with the Pope and the Sisters’ chapel was closed to the public.
 Throughout France churches were increasingly being raided.
 The faithful defended the churches, leading to violence.
-Then on February 5, 1914 the French government dissolved the congregation’s legal standing and declared their property confiscated.
+Then on January 31, 1914 the French government dissolved the congregation’s legal standing and declared their property confiscated.
 The Sisters were given an ultimatum: either forsake their religious life or leave France.
 By cunning and strength of will, Reverend Mother Therese de Jesus delayed the confiscation of the Motherhouse by four months.
 Among other tactics, the Reverend Mother found a legal issue with the order to evict, and when this was corrected she repeatedly refused admittance to the authorities.
 This delay was crucial for the congregation in preparing for exile.
 When the authorities finally arrived in force to remove the Sisters they had to pick the lock to gain entry.
 As the Sisters were escorted from the property, a crowd of townspeople were there to greet them, shouting, “Long live the Sisters!”

 1914 WWI – Return to Broons